sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 **7- Absence of errors falacy: Failure-free test doesn't proof failure-free system** <br>
 Even if no defects are found, it doesn't proof that the system is usable, or complies with the end-user expectations.
 As previously stated testing only increases the asurance of less possible errors.

+## THE DEVELOPMENT - TESTING RATIO

+ ...
+Work in progres .. but the recommendation is... two hours testing per each development hour.

 ## TEST LEVELS